-Not one village.
+Not one village can raise my child.
 There is no

 village that’s as wise as I am and that has the responsibility as I do to